massimocaprinali/cloud-foundry-public/goodapp.md

 11. Treat logs as event streams
 12. Run admin/management asks as one-off processes

-These steps allow a maturing development organization to start adopting the range of cloud-native capabilities and create highly capable and flexible cloud applications.
+These steps allow a maturing development organization to start adopting the range of cloud-native capabilities and create highly capable and flexible cloud apps.